 - Your become resilient.
 You’ll savor the process of discovering new ways to problem solve.

 - Instead of feeling like giving up, you’ll build new neural pathways that expand your thinking and problem solving capabilities.

 - You grow your abilities.
 This expands your knowledge base and develops core building blocks necessary for your success.

-- Relationships with coworkers and associates expands due to your new attitude and belief in your value and your worth.
+- Relationships with coworkers and associates improves due to your new attitude and belief in your value and your worth.

 - The fear of failure disappears.
 You’ll realize that you learn from every setback.

 As you begin to enjoy your growth mindset, you’ll discover that effort has its own rewards.
-You will begin to look forward to challenges, relishing in new discoveries and enjoying successes that grow your business.
+You will begin to look forward to challenges, relishing in new discoveries and enjoying successes that grow your accounting firm.

 Discover the Effort Effect

 Your growth mindset enhances personal growth through perseverance and resilience.
 Rather than staying stuck in you old self-vision of negative labels you will convert life’s setbacks into future successes.